Internet Insights is accessible from the link on the left-hand menu of the ThousandEyes platform. The following sections appear under that menu:

 Click Next nodes (if available) to see more nodes impacted by an outage event.

-On the Topology tab, you can use the Showing and Grouping options to filter aspects of the topology visualization.
-For example, click Showing > Add a filter as shown below.
+The Topology tab includes Showing (filtering) and Grouping options to highlight aspects of the topology visualization, as shown below.

-When you've selected a timeslice in the timeline, the Internet Insights > Views > Map tab shows a map of the outage(s) and summarized information about them.
+When you've selected a timeslice in the timeline, the Internet Insights > Views > Map tab shows a map of the outage(s) along with summarized outage information.

 When you've selected a timeslice in the timeline, the Internet Insights > Views > Table tab shows information about the outage(s) in table form.
 Click a network name to open details about the outage.

 To see Catalog Settings, go to Internet Insights > Catalog Settings.
 This section lists service providers, grouped by region.
 The catalog exposes provider data that is already public-facing.
 Private IPs are not exposed and are de-identified and aggregated.